 Since the onset of this recession, many American families have had to make tough decisions regarding the use of savings/emergency funds that they haven’t wanted to make.
-But regardless the size of your savings, or how’ve you’ve attained them, whether it be with consistent budgeting efforts or with the help of those slip and fall lawyers in phoenix AZ who made the most of a recent injury, using one’s savings is something we all strive to avoid until the appropriate time.
 Here we examine 5 different ways to help keep your savings safe, and earning you interest, despite a troubling economic environment.

 Budgeting is one of the easiest and cheapest ways to save some extra money and make sure you’re not going overboard with your spending.
 Keep a written record of everything you spend money on over the course of a couple weeks or a month, and evaluate what you can or can’t do without, or do with less of.
 You would be surprised by how much you could save by minimizing unnecessary spending on certain items.
 This can free up some much needed cash and keep you away from dipping into your savings in the process.

 – Open a Separate High Yield Savings Account

 If living by the old adage, “out of sight, out of mind,” works well for you, then putting your savings into a separate high yield savings account, outside of the financial institution that you use for your checking, may be a great option for you.
 By putting your money elsewhere, each time you go to check up on your checking account balance online or by whatever means you use you won’t be tempted by seeing the balance of your savings account as well.
 In addition, by doing some research on other existing account options, you could potentially find a better APY and earn greater savings also.

 – Look into a Certificate of Deposit (CD)